Dylan Briggs

 Marketing and Events Intern

-Hey!
-My name is Dian Kun Yin, and I’m a freshman from Auckland, New Zealand.
-I’m currently undecided, but am considering a mathematics, history, or economics major(s).
-Aside from working at the Loeb Center, I love singing with the DQ acapella, taking campus tours, and exploring Amherst’s nature!
+My name is Dian Kun Yin, class of 2028, and I’m from Auckland, New Zealand.
+While I’m currently undecided, I am a prospective chemistry and economics double major!
+Aside from working at the Loeb Center, I am also a community advisor, tour guide, and do research in a chemistry lab, but I can most often be found singing with the DQ acapella or exploring Amherst’s nature!

 I am incredibly excited to meet everyone and support students with accessing resources and opportunities at the Loeb Center.
-I am always keen for a chat, so please feel free to reach out at any time!
+I am always keen for a chat, so please feel free to reach out at any time or to let me know what you would like to see more of from the Loeb Center!